-Job Title: Research Fellow in genome maintenance

-Grade: Research Fellow I, Grade 7

-School: School of Life Sciences

-Location: Genome Damage and stability Centre

-Responsible to: Principal Investigator through to Head of School the School and University.
+Job Title: Research Fellow in Fellow-3D genome organization in DNA repair Grade: Research Fellow I, Grade 7 School: School of Life Sciences Location: Genome Damage and stability Centre Responsible to: Principal Investigator through to Head of School Direct reports: n/a Key contacts: Members of research group, members of faculty within the School and University.
+Role description: Research Fellow I is an early career-grade research position.

-Direct reports: n/a

-Key contacts: Members of research group, members of faculty within position.
 Post-holders will be expected to contribute to the work of the research team, and also to develop their research skills with support from more experienced members of staff.